Crisis grips families in northern Ethiopia

-It is more than seven months since conflict erupted in northern Ethiopia, yet there is still no end in sight for children and families suffering devastating impacts on their health and well-being.
+One year since conflict erupted in northern Ethiopia and there is still no end in sight for children and families suffering devastating impacts on their health and well-being.

-UNICEF is on the ground, working with partners to support communities with safe water for drinking, cooking and personal hygiene, and providing nutrition supplies and early childhood development kits to help keep children healthy and learning.
+UNICEF is on the ground, working with partners to support communities with safe water for drinking, cooking and personal hygiene, and providing health, nutrition and education services to help keep children healthy and learning.

 Donate now to support UNICEF’s work in Ethiopia

 A growing malnutrition crisis

 Fighting in November 2020 broke out just as people should have been harvesting, leaving families without an income for the year.
 Many families also had cattle stolen and have lost access to fertilisers and vaccines for their livestock.